hbctraining/variant_analysis/lessons/04_alignment_file_processing.md

 * `java -jar $PICARD/picard.jar MarkDuplicates` Calls `Picard`'s `MarkDuplicates` program
 * `--INPUT $QUERY_SORTED_BAM_FILE` Uses our query-sorted BAM file as input
-* `--OUTPUT $REMOVE_DUPLICATES_BAM_FILE` Write the output to a BAM file
+* `--OUTPUT $REMOVE_DUPLICATES_BAM_FILE` Writes the output to a BAM file
 * `--METRICS_FILE $METRICS_FILE` Creates a metrics file (required by `Picard MarkDuplicates`)
 * `--REMOVE_DUPLICATES true` Not only are we going to mark/flag our duplicates, we can also remove them.
-By setting the `REMOVE_DUPLICATES` parameter equal to `true` to can remove the duplicates.
+By setting the `REMOVE_DUPLICATES` parameter equal to `true`, we can remove the duplicates.

 ### 4. Coordinate-sort the Alignment File